Skip to content

 from pyspark.sql import functions as f

-from koheesio.steps.transformations import ColumnsTransformation
+from koheesio.spark.transformations import ColumnsTransformation

 class AddOne(ColumnsTransformation):